In Trial getting inputs from the user is divided up into three parts: raw input events, actions, and mappings.

 The possible mapping types are trigger

-for digital maps, and bind
+for digital maps, and directional

-for analogue or directional maps.
+for directional maps.

 Querying and interacting with the mappings can of course also be done programmatically outside of the keymap.lisp